jbush001/NyuziProcessor/tests/render/README.md

-These tests verify the 3D rendering library (librender), as well as other subsystems (compiler, emulator, etc).
+These tests verify the 3D rendering library (librender) and other subsystems (compiler, emulator, etc).

 # How to run